EcoRaMa/EcoRaMa.github.io/_pages/resource.md

 *****************************************
 ## Lab note for each site
 Only EcoRaMa partners can access this document.
-The link can be found on the Slack channel of EcoRaMa.
+The link will soon be available on the Slack channel of EcoRaMa.

 ***************************************
 ## Project memorandum